 How the Security Works (and Its Limitations)

-However, it is important to understand a bit of “peer-to-peer” truth: Owner Password security is only as strong as the software used to view the PDF.
-Standard viewers like Adobe Acrobat or Microsoft Edge respect these “flags” and will gray out the print or copy buttons.
-However, some third-party PDF “removers” or specialized viewers simply ignore these permission flags because they aren’t required to decrypt the actual text—only to enforce the rules.
-If you need 100% foolproof security where the user cannot see the content at all without authorization, you must use a User Password.
+It is important to understand that Owner Password security is only as strong as the software used to view the PDF.
+Standard viewers like Adobe Acrobat, Preview, or Microsoft Edge respect these “flags” and will gray out the print or copy buttons.
+However, some third-party PDF lock “removers” or specialized viewers–and even some browsers–simply ignore PDF permission flags because they aren’t required to respect the rules.
+If you need better security where the user cannot see the content at all without authorization, you should use a User Password, and then consider hiding content such as invisible watermarks or metadata inside your PDF for tracking.

 Best Practices & Considerations